nordic-institute/X-Road/doc/Manuals/LoadBalancing/ig-xlb_x-road_external_load_balancer_installation_guide.md

 For technical details on the PostgreSQL replication, refer to the [official documentation](https://www.postgresql.org/docs/10/high-availability.html).
 Note that the versions of PostgreSQL distributed with RHEL and Ubuntu are different.
-At the time of writing, RHEL 7 distributes PostgreSQL version 9.2, and RHEL 8 version 10; the replication configuration is the same for these versions.
+At the time of writing, RHEL 7 distributes PostgreSQL version 9.2 and 12, and RHEL 8 version 10 and 12; the replication configuration is the same for versions 9.2 and 10.
 On RHEL 9 using PostgreSQL 13, Ubuntu 20.04 using PostgreSQL version 12 and on 22.04 using version 14, the configuration has some differences.

 ### 4.1 Setting up TLS certificates for database authentication